Websoft9/docker-library/docs/develop.md

 The architecture of the library is relatively simple, which is a collection of a large number of apps that are uniformly placed in the apps director.
 Each folder under apps is an independent and runnable Docker Compose project.

-## Docker-compose
+## Docker compose

-You can learn a lot of key information through the [Docker Compose template file](../template/docker-compose.yml), The following points will help you quickly integrate into library project.
+You can understand the basic composition and specifications through the [Docker Compose template file](../template/docker-compose.yml), The following points will help you quickly integrate into library project.

 ### Use official docker image